twood02/webtemplate/wiki/benchmark/benchmark.md

 ---
 layout: page
 title:  YOUR TITLE
-permalink: /wiki/SHORTNAME/
+permalink: /wiki/benchmark/
 ---

-*by:* Name 1 and Name2
+*by:* Samuel Farid and Hamid Reza

 A short description of your post goes here.